Slow & Steady is a strategic design studio built for/with good people working toward sustainability, equity and social change.

-Clients include: SFU Leadership & Community Building Programs, BC Brain Injury Association, Emily Carr University of Art + Design, Brave Technology Coop, Recollective Consulting, Open Green Building, Happy City Lab, Vancouver Design Nerds, City of Vancouver Solutions Lab, Public Assembly, GenWhy Media, Pacific Association of Artist Run Centres, Indian Summer Festival, Fraser Health Authority and more.
+Clients/Collaborators: Vancouver Design Nerds Society, Solutions Lab @ City of Vancouver, SFU Leadership & Community Building Programs, Emily Carr University of Art + Design Faculty Association, Jewish Family Services, BC Brain Injury Association, Quantified Citizen, Brave Technology Coop, Recollective Consulting, OPEN Technologies, Glave Strategy, Happy City Lab, Public Assembly, GenWhy Media, Pacific Association of Artist Run Centres, Indian Summer Festival, Fraser Health Authority and more.

 - Workshop Facilitation